lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   M     The Message to be signed, an octet string.

-  ctx   The Message context string, which defaults to the empty string
+  ctx   The Message context string used in the composite signature
+        combiner, which defaults to the empty string.

   PH    The Message Digest Algorithm for pre-hashing.
 See
         section on pre-hashing the message below.